Ball of Confusion (That's What the World Is Today): In popular culture

 Randy Shilts quoted the lyrics from "Ball of Confusion" when he named his award-winning journalistic account of the AIDS epidemic, And the Band Played On.
 In the song, the repeated usage of the phrase "and the band played on" signaled that no one was paying proper attention to world problems, in the same manner the AIDS epidemic was initially ignored.

-The Undisputed Truth’s 1971 cover of the song was featured in the trailers for the 2022 film Nope.
+The Undisputed Truth's 1971 cover of the song was featured in the trailers for the 2022 film Nope.

-The thrash metal band Anthrax covered this song in 1999.
-Other covers of this song include versions by Red Rockers and by Love and Rockets.
-It was also sampled by multiple artists.